Testing Frameworks

 - Memory Leak Detection: Use Valgrind’s

-. - CTest Integration: Run tests under Valgrind via
+memcheck. - CTest Integration: Run tests under Valgrind via

-ctest -T memcheck
+ctest -T memcheck.

 Code Implementation: